Riebart/vivint.py/README.md

 ## General Notes

 It appears that timestamps are in Unix epoch time, but some are in the units of us, or 100ns, ns, or other funky units.
 Just use caution.

+## Reverse Engineering Notes

+### Authentication

+Vivint uses, as far as I can tell, PingFederate to handle their SSO, and this includes the web login.
+There's some illuminating commentary on [this support thread](https://support.pingidentity.com/Topic-Detail/PF-Cookie) that references the "HTML Form adapter", which is the behaviour we see.
+This is relevant as the PF token is a PingFederate token, which explains a fair bit.